 Moving to the UK is already confusing, but getting used to driving there is a whole other level of challenging.
 While you’re figuring out how to drive on the left side of the road, here is a quick guide on how to use your foreign driving licence in the UK.

-International licence holders visiting the UK can drive on their valid foreign licence for up to 12 months from when they last entered the country
+International licence holders visiting the UK can drive on their valid foreign licence for up to 12 months from when they become resident.

 If you are a resident of the UK: